IBM/extract-textual-insights-from-video/README.md

 ### 2. Add the Credentials to the Application

 - In the [second code pattern of the series](https://github.com/IBM/build-custom-stt-model-with-diarization) cloned repo, you will have updated **speechtotext.json** file with speech to text credentials.
-Copy that file and paste it in parent folder of the repo that you cloned in [step 1](#1-clone-the-repo).
+Copy both the files and paste it in parent folder of the repo that you cloned in [step 1](#1-clone-the-repo).

 - In the [third code pattern of the series](https://github.com/IBM/use-advanced-nlp-and-tone-analyser-to-analyse-speaker-insights) cloned rep, you will have updated **naturallanguageunderstanding.json** file with natural language understanding credentials and **toneanalyzer.json** file with tone analyzer credentials.
 Copy that file and paste it in parent folder of the repo that you cloned in [step 1](#1-clone-the-repo).